tzuyi0817/F2E-website-design/README.md

 ## Development

-Clone this repository and install dependencies by running `pnpm`, Node.js version is 16.13.2, then:
+Clone this repository and install dependencies by running `pnpm`(Node.js version is 16.13.2), then:

 - `pnpm dev`: Run in development mode
 - `pnpm build`: Build in production mode